If You Believe You Have Experienced Sexual Harassment/Sexual Misconduct

 - There is no charge for sexual assault evidence collection (aka “rape kit”) .

-- Getting a medical exam does not mean that students have to press criminal charges; however, a medical exam will help to preserve evidence if students choose to press charges at some point.
+- Getting a medical exam does not mean that an individual has to press criminal charges; however, a medical exam will help to preserve evidence if an individual chooses to press charges at some point.

 - Students and employees are advised to preserve and record evidence, as follows: do not wash anything (body, hair, clothing), and do not comb hair, change clothes, douche or use the toilet; bring an extra set of clothing to the hospital (or bring the clothing worn at the time of the incident to the hospital in a paper bag); make notes to create a description of the assailant, where the assault occurred, and a description and direction of travel of any vehicle involved.